Aru va`en: A Keeping of the Troth

 It did not explain why he remained.

-And that troubled me more than if he had spoken.
+That troubled me more than if he had spoken.

 Then I returned to the Hrovan.